-As addressed above, the Receiver recommends that the Court refrain from lifting the stay of litigation against the Receivership Entity and related parties, at least until the immediate insurance coverage issues including those of priority rights to the insurance policy proceeds are resolved.
-With the Receiver's efforts to establish an orderly process to secure early resolution of those issues, including consolidation of the pending insurance coverage actions and sequential motion practice, the Receiver anticipates that the stay may be lifted late in the fourth quarter of 2019 or early in the first quarter of 2020.
+As addressed above, the Receiver recommends that the Court refrain from lifting the stay of litigation against the Receivership Entity and related parties, at least until the immediate insurance coverage issues including those of priority rights to the insurance policy proceeds are fully and finally resolved and the claims process has been completed.
+With the Receiver's efforts to establish an orderly process to secure early resolution of the key insurance issues, including consolidation of the pending insurance coverage actions and sequential motion practice, the Receiver anticipates that the stay may be lifted at least as to parties identified in Sec.
+IX, 20 (d) of the Order Appointing Receiver in early 2020.